CiniMinis/workshop-project/README.md

 ### Connecting
 The challenge server is now running on your machine.
 Connect to it at port 5000 to access the server!

-### A Note About the TAU Nova server
-The nova server seems to support opening ports, but currently it's docker-compose version is outdated.
-I do not have permissions to update the docker-compose version there or properly install an updated version, and thus I could not test deployment on there.

-If you wish to try it, use the TAU VPN to tunnel through the gate, follow these setup instructions on the Nova server and attempt to surf to it on port 5000 with your browser (surf to [http://nova.cs.tau.ac.il:5000](http://nova.cs.tau.ac.il:5000)).
-Hopefully this should work

 ---
 From here on, the file has spoilers for the challenge!